 Piero Ferrari, Enzo Ferrari's son, still has in mind the day he met Agnelli, in 1969 at Mirafiori:

-"I accompanied dad to Turin (for the sale of 50% of the shares to Fiat, ed).
+"I accompanied dad to Turin [for the sale of 50% of the shares to Fiat, ndr].
 I was struck by his charisma, his extraordinary capacity for synthesis, his curiosity.
 I had the pleasure of seeing him many other times and he always had words of appreciation for my father and for me.
 Beyond company matters, he had always been a true admirer of Ferrari products".

-The following week, Friday 31 January 2003, Williams resumed its challenge with Ferrari by going with a completely new car.
+The following week, Friday, January 31, 2003, Williams resumes its challenge with Ferrari by showing a completely new car.
 After finishing second in last year's World Championship, but far behind the Maranello team in the standings, the British team was forced to design and build a different single-seater from the 2002 model.
 An evolution of the previous model would not have been enough to allow Juan Pablo Montoya and Ralf Schumacher to try and block the way for Michael Schumacher and Rubens Barrichello.
 In fact, the FW25 presented at the Montmeló circuit is nothing like last year's car.
 Smaller dimensions, extremely refined and complex aerodynamics, the result of long and sophisticated wind tunnel studies, revised mechanics.
-Also brand new is the Bmw P83 engine (over 19.000 rpm and 900 HP), which has a modified gearbox and a particularly evolved clutch.
+Also brand new is the Bmw P83 engine (over 19.000 RPM and 900 horsepower), which has a modified gearbox and a particularly evolved clutch.
 The Munich-based company has redesigned its V10 engine.
 Bmw Motorsport manager Mario Thyssen explains:

 "We have obviously increased revs and power, but our aim, given also the new regulations that will only allow us to use two engines on race weekends, was to seek maximum reliability".